PhD or industry? One-million-dollar question: Going towards Academic field or Practical work?

 As a result, he told me,” This will not be the last time where you have different choices in your life or career and you do not know how to pick one of them, because usually they are more or less equal according to your criteria.”
 His advice was to close my eyes and pick one of them in a random way and to go ahead with that choice, because we simply do not live in a digital world where everything is black and white, wrong or right.
 Moreover, who knows except God, that taking the other path will be better for you, so in case I do not know I will not bother myself too much.
 Actually, that helps me not to regret any decision that I take while I have another option, because I do not know and no one else knows how it could have turned out.

-The summary of what I want to tell you is that success is a part of happiness, and I believe that success does not mean to be the best option to go with. instead.
+The summary of what I want to tell you is that success is a part of happiness.
 I indeed believe that success is sustainability.
 Whatever your choice is – only you are responsible for making it successful, and your success at one chapter of your life will be useless if you will not benefit from it in the next one so that you will be able to reap what you sowed.
 Sustain your success from one chapter to the next.

 One of the reasons why I wanted to do a PhD is because I like teaching and sharing knowledge, especially when I understand something very well and observe something that is not trivial.
 Most of the time I felt that there is something missing in the story and I want to know more about it.
 I want to see the full picture, and every time I convince myself that maybe the next step will contain answers to my ambiguous questions, but as soon as I move to the next step other questions pop up, until I realize that learning is a continuous cycle that will never come to an end.
 At the same time, I wanted to try something new and work on something that is more helpful for society, something that will be valuable in the near future.
 Also, I want to know more about the cycle of production and what life looks like in the industry sector.
 Therefore, choosing something that combines the research process with industrial life is what I am looking for, and for this reason, doing an industrial PhD was indeed what I am looking for.